 Third-party service relationships often involve indirect reliance on other entities in the third-party service provider's supply chain (nth-party service providers) for the delivery of services to financial institutions.
 This indirect reliance should not lessen the regulatory responsibilities and accountability of financial institutions.
-Third-party service providers may have appropriate processes in place to address supply chain risks that may impact their ability to deliver services in line with contractually-agreed service levels.
-Financial institutions may take actions where appropriate.
+Third-party service providers, through their own management of third- and nth- party risks, may have appropriate processes in place to address supply chain risks that may impact their ability to deliver services in line with contractually agreed service levels.
+As part of due diligence and ongoing monitoring, financial institutions may assess the effectiveness of these processes to determine if additional actions may be appropriate.
 For example, contracts between financial institutions and third-party service providers may cover whether the latter may sub-contract critical services (or parts thereof) and, if so, subject to which conditions.

-Addressing risks associated with service providers' supply chain in a risk-based manner is an ongoing practical challenge for both financial institutions and service providers.
+Addressing risks associated with service providers' supply chain in a risk-based manner is one of the most significant ongoing practical challenges for both financial institutions and service providers.
 Given the growing complexity and length of service providers' supply chains, particularly in areas such as ICT, it can be impractical for each financial institution to directly assess and manage every unique risk across each element of their third-party service providers' supply chains.
-There are practical limitations to financial institutions' ability to directly monitor and manage these risks.
+Consequently, this section of the toolkit recognises the need to apply the principle of proportionality in the management of risks from key nth-party service providers.
+In particular, the toolkit acknowledges that there are practical limitations to financial institutions' ability to directly monitor and manage these risks.
 For instance:

-- Gaps in the information provided by third-party service providers; - The cost, resourcing and time implications for financial institutions of identifying and monitoring third-party service providers' use of key nth-party service providers; and - Limited ability for financial institutions to influence third-party service providers' use of key nth-party service providers and to access, audit and obtain information from these key nth-party service providers.
+- Gaps in the information provided by third-party service providers; - The cost, resourcing and time implications for financial institutions of identifying and monitoring third-party service providers' use of nth-party service providers; and